Our strategic view

 • Illiteracy in the world is falling, which is leading to better communication and better functioning societies (UNESCO)

 • The world is increasingly being governed by democratically elected leaders.
 This strengthens participation in society and reduces the risks of war.
+Unfortunately, the development goes in a less good direction in the developed world.

 • Between 1920–1929, 241 people per one million died each year due to weather-related accidents globally, compared with 5 per one million a year over the last ten years.

 • In 1975, the average car travelled 21 km per gallon of petrol compared with 42 km today, and the fuel efficiency is accelerating, with new cars achieving up to 100 km per gallon.
+With the introduction of the electric and hybrid cars these figures are even better today.

 • Google and the internet are for free.
 20 years ago, the internet barely existed at all.
 An infinite number of other inventions are also free, or have become far better, at prices that are just a fraction of what they once were.